peachhichew/Smol-Pet-Sim/README.md

 ### Dog page
 - Click on a sitting dog to make him/her bark.
-- Click on a walking dog to make him/her sit.
+- Click on a walking dog to make him/her sit and click on him/her again to make him walk.

 ### Cat page
 - Click on a cat to make him/her move in the opposite direction.